heinrichelsigan/belial/README.md

 ## Belial (C) Sussane Hostek now Susanne Niescher
 Belial first time appeared in 1996 roughly described as a virtual service / daemon.
 Belial was first time implemented by Sussane Hostek now Susanne Niescher for commercial and private use.
+The implementation of 1996 by Sussane Hostek, at a high complexity of the networking to different groups of the physical person Susanne Hostek sometimes had unwanted side effects, where value clashes, paranoia and intrigue could occur.
+This bug seemed to be fully fixed at the end of 2005.
+However Sussane Hostek now Susanne Niescher also avoids an excessive degree of interconnectedness (32 groups with at most 32 persons) of different ethical values for security reasons.

 ## Belial short recognition descritption
 The person using Belial as a daemon has the following abilities through Belial: